jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #
 #    This is a global setting and can be overridden in unit specific sections
 #    eg. [AFC_Boxturtle ], [AFC_NightOwl ] etc.
+disable_weight_check: False
+#    Default: False
+#    When set to True, weight checks will be disabled when assigning spoolsIDs from
+#    Spoolman. *Warning*: This may lead to issues if the spool weights are set to 0
+#    in Spoolman or if the weight readings are inaccurate.
 ```

 The next part of the `[AFC]` section contains the configuration for the AFC macros.
 These macros are used to control the